dvessel/git-cached/README.md

 Installation
 -------------

 Open ~/.bash_profile and add the following.
 If your shell is using a different file, then use that.

-Modify as needed:
+To call the commands without prefixing the paths:

-    export GIT_CACHE_DIR=$HOME/.git_cache
+    export PATH=/path/to/scripts:$PATH

+    # or set as a shortcut:
+    alias gitc=/path/to/scripts/git-cached
+    alias gitcc=/path/to/scripts/git-cache-control

+This is where the cached references are stored.
+It is optional:

-    export PATH=/path/to/these/scripts:$PATH
+    export GIT_CACHED_DIR=$HOME/.git_cache

-Then make them executable from the terminal:
+Then make them executable from the terminal (if they are not executable already):

-    cd /path/to/these/scripts
+    cd /path/to/scripts/
     chmod u+x git-cache*

-The above assumes you left the names intact.
-It will make `git-cache-control`, `git-cache-parse-url`, `git-cache-repo` and `git-cached` executable. git-cache-parse-url and git-cache-repo are helpers and should not be called directly.

 Usage
 ------